-In order to ensure that the Group's suppliers and sub-contractors have met customers' and the Group's requirements regarding quality as well as environmental and safety standards, the Group has formulated procedures in selecting suppliers and sub-contractors and has established a Supplier ESG Assessment form to indicate the supplier's business integration of ESG practices, such that our suppliers are assessed not only for general criteria, such as cost, time and continuity of supply.
-ESG aspects include the compliance with relevant environmental and social laws and regulations, the adoption of internationally recognized ESG management system(s) such as ISO 14001 Environmental Management System, ISO 9001 Quality Management System and ISO 45001 Occupational Health and Safety management systems, and the practices on human rights, employment and business ethics etc. A total number of 245 suppliers are subject to the above assessment during the reporting period.
-The qualified suppliers after comprehensive evaluation by ECI are registered in the approved suppliers and contractors list.
+In order to ensure that the Group's suppliers and sub-contractors have met customers' and the Group's requirements regarding quality as well as environmental and safety standards, the Group has formulated procedures in selecting suppliers and sub-contractors and has established a Supplier ESG Assessment form to indicate the case that best describes supplier's business integration of ESG practices.
+Our suppliers are assessed not only for general criteria, such as cost, time and continuity of supply, but also for their environmental and social performance.
+These aspects include the compliance with relevant environmental and social laws and regulations, the adoption of internationally-recognized ESG management system(s) such as ISO 14001 Environmental Management System, ISO 9001 Quality Management System and ISO 45001 Occupational Health and Safety management systems, and the practices on human rights, employment and business ethics etc. The qualified suppliers after comprehensive evaluation by ECI are registered in the approved suppliers and contractors list.
 The approved suppliers and subcontractors are monitored and their product quality and service level are evaluated annually.
 Suppliers or sub-contractors may be suspended or removed from the approved list if they fail to fulfil the Group's standards.
 Our procurement process allows us to reduce our exposure to supplier risks with regards to reliability and reputation.